Bantu peoples of South Africa: Pre-colonial and traditional house types

 Historically, communities lived in two different types of houses before this tradition was dominated by one, the Rondavel.
 The Nguni people usually used the beehive house, a circular structure made of long poles covered with grass.
 The huts of the Sotho–Tswana people, Venda people and Shangana–Tsonga people, used the cone and cylinder house type.
 A cylindrical wall is formed out of vertical posts, which is sealed with mud and cow dung.
 The roof built from poles tied-together, covered with grass.
 The floor of both types is compressed earth.

 The Rondavel itself developed from the general, grass domed African-style hut nearly 3 000 years ago, its first variety, the veranda Rondavel, emerged about 1 000 years ago in southern Africa.
-Colonial housing styles inspired the rectangular shaping of the Rondavel from the 1870s, this is regarded as the beginning of the Rondavel's westernization that sees this African indigenous invention even today being popularly known as the Rondavel, (a derivative of Rondawel), instead of its indigenous name(s).
-Constraints caused by urbanisation produced a highveld type of style housing, shack-like, structures coalesced with corrugated metal sheeting (introduced during the British colonization), this marked a significant visible change in the southern African region, it attested to the contemporary pressures of South African Bantu-speaking peoples's realities, especially that of resources.
+Colonial housing styles inspired the rectangular shaping of the Rondavel from the 1870s, this is regarded as the beginning of the Rondavel's westernisation that sees this African indigenous invention even today being popularly known as the Rondavel, (a derivative of Rondawel), instead of its indigenous name(s).
+Constraints caused by urbanisation produced a highveld type of style housing, shack-like, structures coalesced with corrugated metal sheeting (introduced during the British colonisation), this marked a significant visible change in the southern African region, it attested to the contemporary pressures of South African Bantu-speaking peoples's realities, especially that of resources.